Skip to content

 Civic Arts

-The Civic Arts initiative emerges from the work of the Transnational Democracy Programme in advancing research, practice, and public engagement on the role of the arts in democratic life.
-It searches for new collaborations with actors interested in conducting further action-research that deploys experimental design across different fields of expertise, from social sciences to psychology, through to arts.
-Through research, teaching, public engagement and experimental assembly design, the Civic Arts initiative seeks to develop a structured playbook.
+The TDP explores new collaborations with actors interested in action-research using experimental design across different fields of expertise, from social sciences to psychology, through to arts.
+Through research, teaching, public engagement, plays and experimental assembly design, the Civic Arts dimension of the TDP has been developing structured playbooks.
 Its ambition is to strengthen the artistic, emotional and relational capacities of democratic life, while preserving deliberative rigour and institutional relevance.
-The location could not be more representative, as its positions in Florence revives the humanist promise of renaissance art and reconfigures it as a challenge for the future of civic imagination, where democracy can be practised not only as a procedure, but as a shared human experience.
+The location could not be more appropriate, as its position in Florence revives the humanist promise of Renaissance art and reconfigures it as a challenge for the future of civic imagination, where democracy can be practised not only as a procedure, but as a shared human experience.

-The initiative starts from the recognition that many democratic spaces remain too formal, verbal and exclusionary for the complexity of contemporary public life.
+Civic Arts starts from the recognition that many democratic spaces remain too formal, verbal and exclusionary for the complexity of contemporary public life.
 Citizens’ assemblies and other democratic innovations have opened new routes for participation, yet deliberation can still privilege those most comfortable with institutional language, abstract arguments or public speaking as a whole.
-Civic arts respond to this challenge by widening the grammar of participation.
-They offer ways for people to enter public conversation through story, gesture, image, rhythm, ritual and collective decisionmaking, especially when words alone are insufficient.
+The civic arts dimension of the TDP responds to this challenge by widening the grammar of participation.
+They offer ways for people to enter public conversation through story, gesture, image, rhythm, ritual and collective decision-making, especially when words alone are insufficient.

 The Democratic Odyssey project has functioned as a living laboratory for this work.
 In Athens, Florence and beyond, civic arts have been integrated into a travelling Peoples’ Assembly for Europe.
 The pilot assembly showed how artistic facilitation can open a democratic process before formal deliberation begins, accompany participants through moments of conflict or uncertainty, and close an assembly with shared symbols that endure beyond the moments of in-person debates.